Localized Gaussian Splatting Editing with Contextual Awareness: Related Works

+The rising popularity of implicit 3D representations, particularly radiance fields \cite{mildenhall2021nerf, kerbl3Dgaussians}, has increased interest in 3D scene geometry and texture editing \cite{fan2022unified, nguyen2022snerf,liu2023stylerf, wang2021clip, liu2021editing, bao2023sine, zhuang2023dreameditor}.
+Advances in this field utilizes pre-trained vision, language and generative models \cite{simonyan2014very, caron2021emerging, radford2021learning, li2022blip, rombach2022high}, and achieves either direct modifications of entire scene ~\cite{wang2023nerf, instructnerf2023, dong2023vicanerf} or intricate manipulations and compositions of scene elements~\cite{bao2023sine, kim20233daware, gordon2023blended, wang2023inpaintnerf360, michel2023object, zhuang2023dreameditor}.
 Given a textual editing instruction, NeRF-Art~\cite{wang2023nerf} streamlines the modification of simple scenes by combining a foundational NeRF model with a style-oriented NeRF steered by CLIP priors.
 To progressively edit a NeRF scene, Instruct-NeRF2NeRF~\cite{instructnerf2023} alternatively updates training multi-views by Instruct-Pix2Pix~\cite{Brooks_2023_CVPR} and then finetunes NeRF scene with updated training views.
 Later, to address the issue of multi-view inconsistent editing, ViCA-NeRF~\cite{dong2023vicanerf} enhances this process by integrating multi-view awareness with a blending mechanism.
 For more intricate scene alterations, SINE~\cite{bao2023sine} advances image-guided 3D semantic editing by using an editing field informed by geometry and semantic vision priors \cite{deng2021deformed, caron2021emerging} to infuse detailed geometric and textural shifts.
 Meanwhile, some 3D editing works \cite{song2023blending, michel2023object, zhuang2023dreameditor, shum2024language, shahbazi2024inserf} focus on precise local changes with 3D segmentation and semantic editing.
 Within a target region in a NeRF scene, \cite{song2023blending} achieves both geometry and texture alterations, and \cite{shum2024language, shahbazi2024inserf} support object addition.
 DreamEditor~\cite{zhuang2023dreameditor} polishes local editing with a mesh-based field distilling from NeRF that can edit specific explicit segments within the 3D landscape.
 Concurrent works \cite{fang2023gaussianeditor, chen2023gaussianeditor} employ 3DGS for swift text-guided scene editing.
 Compared to these editing works, we resolve the problem of object generation and replacement with dramatic geometry changes and background alignment.